Vishal462/xvqa-explainable-vqa/README.md

 Opens at `http://localhost:8501`.
 Upload an image, type a question, get an answer with confidence and a Score-CAM heatmap.

-> **On CPU:** inference takes a few seconds, but Score-CAM needs 64 forward passes through a 276M-parameter model and takes 1–3 minutes.
+**On CPU:** inference takes a few seconds, but Score-CAM evaluates up to 64 masked versions of the image and can take 1–3 minutes.

 ### Reproducing training